hosseinhimself/Mastogram/README.md

 **Get your Telegram chat ID**

 Paste the following link in your browser.
-Replace <API-access-token> with the API access token:
+Replace "<API-access-token>" with the API access token:

     https://api.telegram.org/bot<API-access-token>/getUpdates?offset=0